-UBC Midwifery is delighted to announce this year’s third annual Elaine Carty Visiting Scholar, Dr. Andrew Kotaska, MD, FRCS(C).
-Dr. Kotaska will be joining us from March 13th – 15th for a stimulating series of discussions, events and a public lecture, Informed Consent in Obstetrics: Truly Woman-Centered Care to be held on Tuesday, March 14th at 7:00 PM, Chan Auditorium at BC Women’s Hospital.
+UBC Midwifery was delighted to host the third annual Elaine Carty Visiting Scholar, Dr. Andrew Kotaska, MD, FRCS(C) from March 13th – 15th for a stimulating series of discussions, events and a public lecture on Informed Consent in Obstetrics: Truly Woman-Centered Care.

 Dr. Andrew Kotaska is Clinical Director of Obstetrics at Stanton Territorial Hospital in Yellowknife, Northwest Territories, where he lives with his wife and two boys.
 He received his medical degree from U.B.C. in 1992 and worked as a GP-surgeon in northern British Columbia before returning to complete a residency in Obstetrics and Gynecology in 2006.
 He has academic appointments with the UBC School of Population and Public Health and the Depts. of Obstetrics & Gynecology at the Universities of Manitoba and Toronto.
 He is regularly active in midwifery and obstetrical education.

 Dr. Kotaska’s academic interests centre on preserving physiological birth while avoiding unnecessary obstetrical intervention; the overestimation of risk in obstetrics; and the ethics of informed consent and refusal.
 His research interests focus on safe vaginal breech birth, the effect of epidural analgesia on labour, and spontaneous, two-step delivery of fetal shoulders.